Table of Contents

 A second set of modifiers are found in the HCPCS book.
 These HCPCS modifiers are alphanumeric or alphabetical.
 Some of these modifiers are informational only and some are related to compliance.
 For example using the modifier RT provides the information that the service was performed on the right side.

-CodingIntel members who download this guide can also listen to the companion webinar on demand.
+CodingIntel members can also listen to the companion webinar on demand.